youngker/apparmor-wiki/AppArmorDelegation.md

 # Introduction
 AppArmor 4 extends AppArmor to be a hybrid of [Domain Type Enforcement (DTE)](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.37.1501) and a [capability system](https://en.wikipedia.org/wiki/Capability-based_security).
 This is achieved by allowing a profile or task to delegate some of its [authority](AppArmorDelegation#authority) to other applications, allowing them to perform operations or access data that they could not normally do or access under their confinement.

-Delegation of [Authority](AppArmorDelegation#authority) helps with authoring policy that adheres to the [principle of Least authority](AppArmorDelegation#principle-of-least-authority-pola).
+Delegation of [Authority](AppArmorDelegation#authority) (abreviated to just delegation in this document) helps with authoring policy that adheres to the [principle of Least authority](AppArmorDelegation#principle-of-least-authority-pola).
 Which means policy can be tighter and then expanded to allow access to data as needed.
 Delegation can also help avoiding problems like the [confused deputy](https://en.wikipedia.org/wiki/Confused_deputy_problem)

 ## A real world example

 The sheriff deputizes Bob (a father) giving him the authority to enforce the law while he is a deputy.
 Bob now has both the authority of being a parent to his children and the authority of a deputy, and Bob can has the [identity](AppArmorDelegation#identity) of Bob, Father and Deputy.

-# Delegation in AppArmor
+# Delegation (of authority) in AppArmor

 In AppArmor the [authority](AppArmorDelegation#authority) is the rules in the profile, and the [identity](AppArmorDelegation#identity) is the profile name.
 Delegation is always temporary and dynamic as it based on passing [authority](AppArmorDelegation#authority) to a task.
 The delegated authority is not given to other tasks in the system even if those tasks are confined by the same profile.
 The delegated authority might be [inherited](AppArmorDelegation#inheritance) by a tasks children, or [redelegated](AppArmorDelegation#redelegation) if allowed by policy.